juanmc2005/AndroidLifecycleServices/README.md

 - **Low memory footprint:** it's smart about instance creation
 - **Plug and play:** it initializes itself upon first use
 - **Lifecycle aware:** every resource is automatically created and disposed for you as your activities and fragments get created and destroyed
-- **No imposition of inheritance:** no need to extend from an application, activity, fragment, or resource class, just use it with the objects you have without restrictions
+- **No imposition of inheritance:** no need to extend from an application, activity, fragment, or resource class, just use it without restrictions
 - **Team player:** it plays well with [Dagger](https://github.com/google/dagger).
-Plus, it works within the scope of activities and fragments, so the rest of your app doesn't have to change at all
+Plus, it doesn't require any previous configuration
-- **Light as air:** only 26kb and 102 methods as of June 15 2017
+- **Light as air:** only 26kb and 102 methods (Release 0.1.0)

 ## Show me the code!